subatomicglue/focusrite-control-reset/README.md

 # *Focusrite Control* Command Line Reset script for MacOS

+Fix the "No Hardware Connected" error given by "Focusrite Control"
+<a href="scarlett-18i20.png"><img src="scarlett-18i20.png" width="100%"></img></a>
 Reset the `Focusrite Control` daemon for the Focusrite Scarlett 18i20 audio interface, on MacOS.
-<a href="scarlett-18i20.png"><img src="scarlett-18i20.png" width="100%"></img></a>

 ## Usecase:
 - We've been running multiple Focusrite `Scarlett 18i20 Gen 3`s into a MacBookPro.